Sim2Real for Soft Robotic Fish via Differentiable Simulation: System Identification

 To learn a simplified model of the hydrodynamic thrust force predictor $f_\textrm{thrust}$, we use a feedforward neural network trained on data from the experimental setup (see appendix).
 The inputs of the neural network consist of the positions and velocities of the tracking points at time $t$, together with the measured pressure and its time derivative, while the output is a one-dimensional value for $f_\textrm{thrust}$ at time $t$.
 The feedforward neural network consists of three hidden layers with RELU activation functions and respectively a dimension of 200, 300, and 200 hidden units.
 The network is trained with the Adam optimizer using a learning rate of 0.001 and a mean squared error loss.
 Note that our hydrodynamic modeling method does not estimate fluid properties such as density or viscosity, but rather the thrust force prediction, which is of more immediate use for designers of swimming robots.

 In \Cref{tab:training_set}, we provide a description of the training and the test set used for the thrust predictor network.
+Only \emph{Nemo} and \emph{Bruce} are reported in \Cref{fig:thrust_prediction} and \Cref{tab:training_set} for brevity since \emph{Dory} thrust data predictions are similar.
 The table clarifies how we tested the generalizability of our predictor.
 We split the experimental data to show the ability of the network to generalize to unseen trials.
 For the fishtail named \emph{Nemo}, while we keep the parameters the same, we generalize in the validation set to unseen trials under various actuation amplitudes and frequencies.
 In the experiments for \emph{Bruce}, we generalize to an unseen higher actuation frequency.